nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-DebugContext has been removed in V8 and is not available in Node 10+.
+DebugContext has been removed in V8 and is not available in Node.js 10+.

 DebugContext was an experimental API.